Skip to content

 Heart and cardiovascular support

-The strongest part of the blueprint diet story is the food pattern, not the branded pills.
-In PREDIMED, a Mediterranean diet enriched with extra virgin olive oil or nuts lowered major cardiovascular events in high risk adults, which makes Blueprint’s olive oil, walnuts, and macadamias more evidence anchored than many longevity supplements.[1]
+The strongest cardiovascular case for Blueprint supplements comes from the Mediterranean style food pattern, not the branded pills.
+In PREDIMED and related Mediterranean diet research, extra virgin olive oil and nuts were associated with lower cardiovascular risk, which makes Blueprint’s olive oil, walnuts, and macadamias more evidence anchored than most longevity supplements.[1]
+[8]

 Vascular endothelium and nitric oxide